sourcegraph/about/handbook/product/design/team_rituals/index.md

 The design club is our weekly sync to help us keep the pulse of product design at Sourcegraph.
 We use this time to:

-- Share updates and highlights and request feedback on work in progress
+- Share updates and highlights, and request feedback on work in progress
 - Discuss design-related issues with peers
 - Reflect on how we work as a product design team
 - Stay inspired